 Led by the Curriculum Manager (in the case of unavailability) a member of the College Management Team

-First formal warning - conveyed in writing and updated on ProMonitor following parent/student meeting.
+First formal warning - conveyed in writing (refer to point 8.4) and updated on ProMonitor following parent/student meeting.
 Clear targets for improvement.

 Final Formal Review